mrauha/eyring/README.md

 # eyring

-Automated analysis of reaction mechanisms through quantum chemical calculations.
+Automated analysis of reaction mechanisms from quantum chemistry.

+eyring is a Python library that provides automated analysis of reaction mechanisms from computational chemistry log files.